 Accommodations at La Residence

-Masterfully designed by our hospitable hostess Liz Biden, each of the just 16 suites is individually appointed in its own style and colour palette – from the richly exotic Tibetan Suite fitted with oriental antiques and rich persimmon tones, to the blue-and-yellow-hued Provençal Chambre Bleu lined with opulent velvets and silks.
+Masterfully designed by our hospitable hostess Liz Biden, each of the just 16 luxury suites is individually appointed in its own style and colour palette – from the richly exotic Tibetan Suite fitted with oriental antiques and rich persimmon tones, to the blue-and-yellow-hued Provençal Chambre Bleu lined with opulent velvets and silks.
 All suites are cooled with air-conditioning and equipped with flat-screen TV, DVD player, spacious en suite bathroom, as well as a standout private balcony with vaunting mountain and vineyard views – the classic Cape Winelands panorama that invites fragrant early morning lingering and sunset aperitif moments overlooking the very vines from whence elixir springs.

 Naturally, dining here is a capital affair at every turn.
 Al fresco breakfast, afternoon tea overlooking the dam and, best of all, evenings in the Great Hall – beneath the glimmer of chandeliers and glowing flicker of vast fireplaces, or outside, amidst the lavish alfresco splendour of Persian Alley – are, quite simply, unforgettable.
 A dip in the glorious outdoor swimming pool before an indulgent spa treatment in a tranquil, air-conditioned treatment room, in the peaceful Tea House, or in the privacy of your own suite is a bow to one of the finest holidaying traditions.